doutv/MIPS-Assembler-Simulator/report.md

 # Implementation
 There are two classes in the program: `Assembler` and `Simulator`.
 `Assembler` takes MIPS assembly code as input and output machine code in the format of `vector<string>`.
-`Simulator` takes the output machine code from `Assembler` and execute the simulation.
+`Simulator` takes the output machine code from `Assembler` and executes the simulation.
 Example usage of two classes:

 ```cpp
 // input stream and output stream should be passed.
 Assembler assembler;